micvbang/go-mocky/README.md

 The test shows how simple it is to define a mock/fake implementation of `Add()` to be used in our test.

 If you're into tracking the number of calls (or the arguments/return values), `go-mocky` helps you by keeping a log of these in the `AddCalls` slice.

+## License
+This project is Apache 2 licensed.
+See LICENSE for the full license text.